dotnet/runtime/docs/design/specs/Ecma-335-Augments.md

 **Section** "III.2.1 constrained. prefix" the paragraph starting with "This last case can only occur when method was defined on `System.Object`, `System.ValueType`, or `System.Enum`" is extended to also cover default interface method implementation.
 In the case the interface method implementation is provided by an interface, the implicit boxing becomes _observable_ to the program.

-**Section** "III.3.41 ldftn" is extended to allow throwing `AmbiguousImplementationException` if the implementation of the static virtual interface method resolves at runtime to more than one default interface method.
-It's also extended to specify throwing `EntryPointNotFoundException` if the default interface implementation is abstract.
+The following sections are extended to allow throwing `AmbiguousImplementationException` if the implementation of the static virtual interface method resolves at runtime to more than one default interface method.

-**Section** "III.4.2 callvirt" is extended to allow throwing `AmbiguousImplementationException` if the implementation of the interface method resolves at runtime to more than one default interface method.
-It's also extended to specify throwing `EntryPointNotFoundException` if the default interface implementation is abstract.

-**Section** "III.4.18 ldvirtftn" is extended to allow throwing `AmbiguousImplementationException` if the implementation of the interface method resolves at runtime to more than one default interface method.
-It's also extended to specify throwing `EntryPointNotFoundException` if the default interface implementation is abstract.
+They are also extended to specify throwing `EntryPointNotFoundException` if the default interface implementation is abstract.

+  * III.3.19 - call
+  * III.3.41 - ldftn
+  * III.4.2 - callvirt
+  * III.4.18 - ldvirtftn

 ## Static Interface Methods